fototreff/fototreff/README.md

 # fototreff
-about a photo weekend for hobby photographers
+A photo weekend for hobby photographers